 681 BOG ROAD

 Sometimes I can be difficult to reach by phone due to the retail being busy.
-Please do not give up.
-You can also email me via email@example.com or stop in.
-Email can be a much easy and quicker way of communication.
+You can also email me via firstname.lastname@example.org , use the contact form by going to the contact us page or stop in.
+Email or the contact form can be a much easy and quicker way of communication.

 Also see our new Maine Gun Buyer website : https://www.mainegunbuyer.com/